Solo Female Travel in Europe.

 If you’re a big city, like Paris or London, compare the cost of a city pass to what the attractions would cost a la carte.
 You might be surprised at the savings and choose to invest in a pass.
 Most passes also allow you to “skip the line” at popular attractions – which could save you a lot of time.

-13. Bring scarves into churches and cathedrals.
+13. Bring scarves and shawls into churches and cathedrals.

 14. Be aware of the difference between “high” and “low” season.